-Cloud Elements scores $13 million in Series B to advance API integration tools
+Cloud Elements scores $13 million Series B to advance API integration tools

 The round was led by Harbert Partners with participation from Rally Ventures, Access Ventures and Grotech Ventures.
 Tom Roberts, who is a general partner at Harbert, will become a member of the Cloud Elements board when the deal closes.
 Today’s funding brings to the total raised to $21.2 million, according the company.

 Why is Cloud Elements being given this pile of cash?
 It is attempting to solve one of the stickiest problems enterprises face: sharing data across disparate systems.
 Cloud Elements has a unique approach to this issue.
-Instead of trying to create an integration product, separate from the application, it has built the integrations directly into the application, says Mark Genee (pronounced “Gee-nee”), company co-founder and CEO.
+Instead of trying to create an integration product, separate from the application, it has built the integrations directly into the application, says Mark Geene (pronounced “Gee-nee”), company co-founder and CEO.

 “We sell to the app developer, software companies or platform companies building applications,” he told TechCrunch.
 They enable developers to create connector hubs to similar product sets.
 For example, if you need to connect to a bunch of financial systems, you create a financial hub from the application.